 Whether just beginning a journey with dyslexia or needing a refresher - this page is full of helpful information parents will visit again and again.

 Decoding Dyslexia – Texas is a grassroots movement driven by Texas families concerned with the limited access to educational interventions for dyslexia and other language-based learning disabilities within our schools.
-Our mission is to raise dyslexia awareness, empower families to support their children, and inform policy-makers on best practices to identify, remediate and support students with dyslexia in Texas schools.
+The mission is to raise dyslexia awareness, empower families to support their children, and inform policy-makers on best practices to identify, remediate and support students with dyslexia in Texas schools.
 Decoding Dyslexia has a strong history of working collaboratively with parents and professionals.
 Learn more at www.ddtx.org and www.decodingdyslexia.net.

 IF YOU HAVE A QUESTION OR WOULD LIKE MORE INFORMATION, PLEASE CONTACT US.